markclements/schedule/README.md

 # schedule
-college course schedule planning R shiny application
+Schedule planning of college courses using R and shiny.